PINTO0309/onnx2tf/README.md

   -rlr, --replace_leakyrelu_to_pseudo_leakyrelu
     Replace LeakyReLU with a pseudo LeakyReLU.

+  -rpw, --replace_power_to_pseudo_power
+    Replace Power with a pseudo Power.

   -me, --mvn_epsilon
     For MeanVarianceNormalization.
     The number to be added to the variance to avoid division by zero